 The 100% Community initiative supports ten actions teams in developing innovations to increase the quality and accessibility of ten vital surviving and thriving services.
 The initiative is cross-sector and is enriched by a multidisciplinary approach to problem-solving.*

-To see our progress in New Mexico and learn how one champion can start a groundbreaking local initiative, visit our COUNTIES page.
+- We provide all the tools you need for the 100% Community initiative.
+The process detailed above can be customized to meet the unique needs and capacity of county residents.
+To see our progress in New Mexico and learn how one champion can start a groundbreaking local initiative, visit COUNTIES.